 Pukemokimoki Hill was a prominent feature of the landscape, occupying the space now bound by Carlyle St, Thackeray and Faraday Streets.
-From the 1860s it was progressively mined for fill to use in reclamation work in the lower lying parts of Napier, especially the area that became Munroe St. By the late 1800s the site once occupied by Pukemokimoki was level enough to be used as a sports ground, and was the location of Napier's first international cricket match.
+From the 1860s it was progressively mined for fill to use in reclamation work in the lower lying parts of Napier, especially the area that became Munroe St. By the late 1800s the area was level enough to be used as a sports ground, and was the location of Napier's first international cricket match.

 Part of the space was then utilised to house Napier's early sewage pumps and a destructor plant for the city's rubbish.
 In 1911 the powerhouse (now the Faraday Centre), was built to supply electricity for Napier's trams.
 As the second photo shows, the site looked a bit different then.
 The only recognisable feature now is the roofline of the powerhouse/Faraday Centre main building.

 |Physical Address:||2a Faraday Street, Napier (off Caryle Street)|

 |Saturday's||9am - 11:30 am|

 While every endeavour has been taken by the to ensure that the information on this website is accurate and up to date, shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies. cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.

 © - https://www.faradaycentre.org.nz/ / +64 6 835 2338 / email@example.com